-Members shall be reimbursed for their actual expenses incurred in the performance of their duties, including expenses for travel, child care, and personal assistance services, and a member who is not employed or who must forfeit wages from other employment shall be paid reasonable compensation for each day the member is engaged in performing the duties of the Council.
-The reimbursement or compensation shall be paid from moneys made available to the Department under Part B of Title VII of the federal Act.
+Members shall be reimbursed for their actual expenses incurred in the performance of their duties, including expenses for travel, child care, and personal assistance services, and a member who is not employed or who must forfeit other employment shall be paid reasonable wages from compensation for each day the member is engaged in performing the duties of the Council.
+The reimbursement or compensation

+1 shall be paid from moneys made available to the Department under Part B of Title VII of the federal Act.
+2

-In addition to the powers and duties granted to advisory boards by Section 5 505 of the Departments of State Government Law (20 ILCS 5/5 505), the Council shall have the authority to appoint jointly with the vocational rehabilitation administrator a peer review committee to consider and make recommendations for grants to eligible centers for independent living.
+In addition to the powers and duties granted to advisory boards by Section 5-505 of the Departments of State Government Law (20 ILCS 5/5 505), the Council shall have the authority to appoint jointly with the vocational rehabilitation administrator a peer review committee to consider and make recommendations for grants to eligible centers for independent living.

 (e) Grants to centers for independent living.
 Each center for independent living that receives assistance from the Department under this Section shall comply with the standards and provide and comply with the assurances that are set forth in the State plan and consistent with Section 725 of the federal Act.
 Each center for independent living receiving financial assistance from the Department shall provide satisfactory assurances at the time and in the manner the Director, or his or her designee, requires.
-Centers for independent living receiving financial assistance from the Department shall comply with grant making provisions outlined in State and federal law, and with the requirements of their respective grant contracts.
+Centers for independent living receiving financial assistance from the Department shall comply with grant making provisions outlined in State and federal law, and with the requirements of their respective grant contracts. vocational rehabilitation administrator requires.

-administrator requires.

-Beginning October 1, 1994, the Director, or his or her designee, vocational rehabilitation administrator may award grants to any eligible center for independent living that is receiving funds under Title VII of the federal Act, unless the Director, or his or her designee, vocational rehabilitation administrator makes a finding that the center for independent living fails to comply with the standards and assurances set forth in Section 725 of the federal Act.
+Beginning October 1, 1994, the Director, or his or her designee, vocational rehabilitation administrator may award grants to any eligible center for independent living that is administrator makes a finding that the center for independent living fails to comply with the standards and assurances set forth in Section 725 of the federal Act.